stemformulas/stemformulas.github.io/content/about/_index.md

 ---
 Stemformulas is a website dedicated to providing a single place to look for STEM formulas.
 It has a long way to go to become that, but the foundation is laid out.

-It was made by a few engineering students who were frustrated with the current state of formula searching online.
+It was made by a few engineering students (lead by [@linguinelabs](https://x.com/linguinelabs)) who were frustrated with the current state of formula searching online.
 This frustration lead to the focus of the features of the site, which include:

 - The search bar being in focus on site load, so you can search for a formula quickly
 - LaTeX being copyable by just clicking on it on any formula's page